cyrusimap/cyrus-imapd/docsrc/imap/concepts/features.rst

 The server supports access control lists on mailboxes and storage quotas on mailbox hierarchies.

-Cyrus IMAP provisionally supports the emerging JMAP protocol standards, when built for such.

 The following documents show the full power of each feature that is included with Cyrus IMAP.